 Hispanic consumers don’t want just translated English advertisements, they want messaging that reflects their culture like Spanish-speaking actors (62%), family gatherings (58%) and humor (57%).

 Website translation, although an expense (read more about the cost of translation), can increase leads as well as customer satisfaction and loyalty.
-Read some tips on creating a translation plan and Website Translation for Multilingual Marketing, and contact Rapport International if you have questions about your multilingual website strategy.
+Read some tips on creating a translation plan and Website Translation for Multilingual Marketing.
+Contact Rapport International if you have questions about your multilingual website strategy.